Brian-Gaffney/Anaconda/README.md

 #Ideas:
 	Multiplayer with web sockets
 	Split into 2 snakes and independently control both (snake 1 = left right arrow, snake 2 = up down arrow?).
+	Support TV with left/right split.
+Display each layer with a slight offset for 3D fun